dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

     basemap is OSM Light and is selected by default.
 OpenStreetMap Detailed contains more map features and place names.
-There are 4 basemaps from Bing Maps, replacing Google Maps provided in previous versions of the Maps app.
+There are 4 basemaps from Bing Maps, replacing Google Maps provided in previous versions.
 Bing Road and Bing Dark shows roads, borders and places.
     Use the dark version if the colors on your map layers are bright.
-Bing Aerial and Bing Aerial Labels show satellite and detailed aerial imagery.
+    Bing Aerial and Bing Aerial Labels shos satellite and detailed aerial imagery.
 Switch between them by selecting the desired image.

   - The small arrow button to the right of the layer panel, at the top, allows the panel to be hidden or shown.